matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

   Clients should be alert to this possibility and ensure that all affected users are correctly renamed.

+* Furthermore, because the display name of a room may be based on the display name of users (see `Calculating the display name for a room`_), the display name of a room may also be affected by changes to the membership of a room.

 * A naïve implementation of this algorithm can be inefficient: if the entire user list is searched for clashing displaynames, this leads to an O(N^2) implementation for building the list of room members, which is very slow for